-When making an attack the attacker executes her action and compares the result against the target's Defense (see page 27).
-If she hits the first Defense number she scores a hit.
+When making an attack, the attacker makes her flip and compares the result against the target's Defense.
+If she hits the first Defense number, she scores a hit.
 If she hits the second Defense number she scores a critical hit.
-Should she score a critical hit, she will have a number of critical hit options (see "Critical Hits" to the right).
+Should she score a critical hit, she will have a number of critical hit options after damage is dealt (see Critical Hits on the next page).

-With either a hit or critical hit the attacker typically gets to deal damage to her target.
+With either a hit or critical hit, the attacker typically gets to deal damage to her target.
 Every weapon should have a series of four damage ratings, each corresponding to one of the four card suits.
-Look up the damage corresponding to the suit of the card played in the attack.
-If multiple cards are involved, it's the same suit that's used to determine if the action were trump.
-The target takes this damage (see "Damage Ratings," page 23).
+Look up the damage corresponding to the suit of the card played for the attack.
+If multiple cards are involved in the attack, use the same suit that determines if the action was trump.
+The target takes this amount of damage (see "Damage Ratings," page 26).

-Dodge (Reaction)
+Dodge (Readition)

 When subject to an attack, the target may opt to make a dodge reaction.
-Dodging typically either doubles the character's Cover bonus to Defense, or in melee it may add her melee skill to Defense.
-For more on the dodge reaction see page 27.
+Dodging typically either doubles the character's Cover bonus to Defense or in melee it may add her melee skill to Defense.